 You can set nonce in MetaMask but it is hidden by default.
 You may want to set your nonce because the gas prices are high and you want to unstuck your transaction.
 By setting your own nonce, you can try to override a pending transaction.
 You may not be able to do this via the MetaMask UI – for example if you imported your Ethereum wallet.

 Before we begin, note that you need to double-check the nonce that you’re setting.
 If you set the nonce too low or too high, the transaction won’t get confirmed.
 This is definitely for advanced users of MetaMask and Ethereum, so do this with care.
 Read more about nonce on Stack Overflow.
+The information below assumes you know about nonce on Ethereum.

 Now that you’re ready, let’s get down to setting your own nonce in your MetaMask